jeffreycwitt/pl399/docs/08-information-and-semantics.md

 * What is Dretske trying to explain?
 * What view is Dretske opposing?
 Why does this opposing view think the "naturalization of semantic content" is impossible?
 * What does Dretske think will be a sign that someone or something understands semantics/meaning?
-* How does the invocation of type-level information become a way for Dretske to describe when something has understood a "meaning" (This is the probable the most difficult question for us, but given our goals, the precise details of this move are the least important.)
+* How does the invocation of type-level information become a way for Dretske to describe when something has understood a "meaning" (This is the probably the most difficult question for us, but, given our goals, the precise details of this move are the least important.)